 \section{Preliminaries}

 We build up on SpArX \cite{AyoobiPT23}, a post-hoc explanation method that aims at generating structurally faithful explanations for MLPs.
-SpArX exploits that MLPs can be understood as Quantitative Bipolar Argumentation Frameworks (QBAFs) \cite{Potyka_21}.
-QBAFs can be seen as graphical reasoning models whose nodes represent \emph{arguments} and whose edges represent \emph{attack} or \emph{support} relations between the arguments, each with a (negative or positive, respectively) intensity value.
+SpArX exploits that MLPs can be understood as a special case of Quantitative Bipolar Argumentation Frameworks (QBAFs) \cite{Potyka_21}.
+QBAFs are graphical reasoning models, where nodes represent \emph{abstract arguments} and edges represent \emph{attack} or \emph{support} relations between the arguments.
 Every argument in a QBAF is associated with an \emph{initial strength} and reasoning algorithms determine a \emph{final strength} (representing an acceptability degree) for every argument, based on its initial strength and the final strength of its attackers and supporters.

-Arguments in QBAFs are abstract entities (what makes them arguments is that they are in dialectical relationships).
-To capture MLPs as in \cite{Potyka_21}, these abstract arguments represent input features, hidden neurons and output classifications, and the graphical structure of QBAFs mirror the MLP.
+Arguments in QBAFs are abstract entities.
+What makes them arguments is that they are in dialectical relationships with each other.
 Roughly speaking, in order to transform an MLP into a QBAF, neurons can be associated with arguments, their biases can be transformed into initial strength values and their connection weights into intensity values of attack and support relations.
-The translation guarantees that the activations of neurons in the original MLP correspond to the final strength values of arguments in the QBAF \cite{Potyka_21}.

-This correspondence allows representing MLPs faithfully by QBAFs, but the QBAF representation is not useful for interpretability and explainability, because the QBAF has the same size as the original MLP.
-Thus, SpArX clusters neurons with similar activations and summarizes each cluster as a single argument~\cite{AyoobiPT23}.
-Naturally, a larger compression ratio (sparser graph) can result in larger unfaithfulness (average difference between the strength of the cluster argument and the activations of the neurons in the cluster).
-However, experiments with tabular data show that SpArX can give explanations that are both sparse and faithful \cite{AyoobiPT23}.
+The translation guarantees that the activations of neurons in the original MLP correspond to the final strength values of arguments in the QBAF under particular semantics \cite{Potyka_21}.
+While this correspondence allows representing MLPs faithfully by QBAFs, it does not add much interpretability because the QBAF has the same size as the original MLP.
+Thus, SpArX sparsifies the network by clustering nodes with similar activations and representing each cluster by a single argument~\cite{AyoobiPT23}.